 Clarence Leonard Johnson aka Kelly Johnson was a highly influential and innovative American aeronautical engineer and designer who helped create some of the world's most iconic aircraft of all time.
-Johnson was born on the 27th February 1910 in Ishpeming, Michigan and died on the 21st December 1990.
+Johnson was born on the 27th of February 1910 in Ishpeming, Michigan, and died on the 21st December 1990.

-After graduating from the University of Michigan with a Bachelors and Master Degree, in 1933 he joined the Lockheed Corporation.
-One among his most notable achievements was heading the famous, yet secretive, Skunk Works at Lockheed while helping in the designing of more than 40 aircraft.
+After graduating from the University of Michigan with a Bachelors's and Master's Degree, in 1933 he joined the Lockheed Corporation.
+One of his most notable achievements was heading the famous, yet secretive, Skunk Works at Lockheed while helping in the designing of more than 40 aircraft.

 Johnson was a High Achiever